ExpressGateway/express-gateway.io/_posts/2018-08-14-openapi-support-eg.markdown

 [OpenAPI][openapi] is a specification defining a standard, programming language-agnostic interface description for REST APIs.

-Such document contains important informations about your API.
+Such document contains important information about your API.
 In particular:

 - Generic information about the API (version, support contact, license)
 - Connectivity information to a target server